romiro/Node-Magento-DB-Tools/README.md

     * Connection Test
         * Dry run of all of the above steps for the connection and running on mysqldump

+    * Fixes / Changes
+        * Store information gathered from SSH config file directly into the site profile to make data more portable

 * MySQL command generator (existing, currently called "Home")
     * Add ability to use existing site profile to get the contents of a local.xml